SeanXiao1988/fdqrd/README.md

 # fdqrd
-Mac CommandLine Tool to convert QR Image to text
+Mac CommandLine Tool to convert QR Image to text,Than Just Command+V to use it.

+# Keyboard shortcut
+Add Automator Service to run fdqrd shell script, and bind keyboard shortcut.